pinkpong111/Resolution-Based-Information-Theory/README.md

 ### The Residual Floor as Irreducible Entropy

 RBIT's residual resolution floor — the minimum below which the lowest layer cannot further discriminate — is therefore not a design choice.
-It is the thermodynamic floor:
+It is a resource-bounded irreducibility floor (thermodynamically motivated):

 ```
 Residual degradation floor
-  = minimum irreducible entropy of the processing system
-  = the point at which further state discrimination
+  = point at which further state discrimination
     costs more than the system's energy budget allows

 This floor:
-  → Cannot be reduced to zero
+  -> Cannot be reduced to zero
-  → Persists regardless of system maturity
+  -> Persists regardless of system maturity
-  → Generates irreducible residual noise at every scale
+  -> Generates irreducible residual noise at every scale
-  → Is the structural basis for asymptotic (not absolute) stability
+  -> Is the structural basis for asymptotic (not absolute) stability
 ```

+*This section is intended as motivation for irreducible limits under bounded resources, not as a derivation of a strict lower bound on rho.
+The Landauer connection is structural rather than quantitative.*

 ### Vector Storm as Throughput Exceeding Dissipation Capacity